 The Beauty and Importance of Story

-An excerpt from Wesley Callihan’s Introduction to his prose rendering of Homer’s Iliad.
+An excerpt from the introduction to Homer’s Iliad.
 Scroll down for more info.

 The Importance of the Iliad